Social Security Administration (SSA): Everything You Need to Know

 Step 2: Gather Your Documents

-Make sure you have all the necessary documents before applying to avoid delays.
+Ensure that you get all the required documents before application to avoid time wastage.

 Step 3: Apply Online